German Language Course - (A1,A2,B1,B2)

 The Common European Framework of Reference for Languages (CEFR) helps us understand how to learn the German language step by step.
 It uses easy-follow descriptions to show different skills, like talking, reading, and writing, from beginner to advanced.
 These skills are grouped into six levels: A1, A2, B1, B, C1, and C2.
 To understand where you should start, it’s important to know what each level actually covers.

-German Levels Based on Real Study & Career Requirements
+Required German Levels Based on Study & Career Plan

 -